What I am about to explain is how to Write Content – which includes valuable tips with examples. So remember to read every single point –

 1. Remove your limits:

+Reduce your subject to a single core word and then brainstorm around it.
 Let’s take an example, if you’re trying to write about “Study Skills”, expand your thinking to “School”.
 Now jot down everything that comes to mind when you think about School, and when you run out of ideas start asking yourself open questions around the subject and noting your answers.
 For e.g.

 What did I enjoy about school?